cognition-health-technology-lab/chtlab.github.io/_pages/index.md

 ---

 At the Cognition, Learning, and Technology Lab (CLTLab) we use technology to understand neuropsychological functioning in healthy persons and persons experiencing mental and physical illnesses.

+Our team implements quantitative and qualitative approaches to research these topics and develop robust knowledge.
+We combine innovative and traditional data collection methods such as:
+- mobile devices (e.g., smartphone, tablet)
+- web-based cognitive tasks
+- lab-based computerized cognitive tasks
+- standardized neuropsychological and achievement tests
+- surveys
+- interviews and focus groups

-If you are interested in learning more or collaborating with the CLTLab team, please contact us at cltlab@psm.edu.
+If you are interested in learning more about our work or collaborating with the CLTLab team, please contact us at cltlab@psm.edu.

 Visit the <a href="{{ site.url }}{{ site.baseurl }}/research">Research section</a> for more details about our research aims and projects.